daniel3735928559/guppy/doc/editor_api.md

-## API reference
+## Editor API reference

-There are three main classes:
+There are two main classes used to control the editor:

 * `Guppy`: The editor--does rendering, handles keyboard events, interfaces with other classes in the simplest use-case.